L1183325308/opencompass/docs/en/get_started/quick_start.md

   │   └── run_chatgpt_eval.sh # chatgpt configuration script
   ```

-- The evaluation configuration file of FinEval is mainly based on the configuration.sh script, which is started by eval.sh.
+- FinEval's evaluation configuration file is mainly based on the configuration.sh script, which is started with `run_eval.sh`.

 - The model will appear on the screen if everything is ok